miklevin/MikeLev.in/_includes/cat_bing.md

 <ol>
+<li><a href="/blog/optimists-are-objectively-correct-while-pessimism-is-100-faith-based/">Optimists are Objectively Correct while Pessimism Is 100% Faith-Based</a> (Tue Aug 15, 2023)
+<br/>As an optimist, I believe that despite the odds, humanity has the capacity to survive and thrive.
+Pessimism is based on faith, while optimism is based on evidence.
+In this article, I explore the implications of AI and the power of consciousness, and why we should have faith in our own potential.</li>
 <li><a href="/blog/mykoz-ai-real-os-tow-it-ism-small-portable-lifelong-linux-tech/">MyKoz.AI Real/OS Tow-It-Ism: Small Portable Lifelong Linux Tech</a> (Sun Aug 06, 2023)
 <br/>Join me on MyKoz.AI Real/OS for small, portable, lifelong tech skills.
 Learn Python in JupyterLab and move to Linux services in one sitting.
 Get personal guidance and help from me when you get stuck, and learn to resist planned obsolescence.
 Subscribe to MyKoz.AI and become part of the movement for free and open source software on Linux.</li>
 <li><a href="/blog/mykoz-areal-os-an-independent-nomatic-digital-home/">MyKoz: AReal/OS, An Independent, Nomatic Digital Home</a> (Sat Aug 05, 2023)